Apply for a Research project grant

 We have a 2-stage application process.
 All outline applications will be reviewed and scored using a range of criteria based on the Trust’s strategic priorities and the clarity and strength of the proposal.
 The lowest scoring, depending on number of applications received will be rejected at this stage.
 Successful applicants at the outline stage will be invited to submit a full proposal and proceed to full peer review.
 Full proposals, together with the reports of the peer reviewers are then considered by the Research Grants Committee, suitably experienced members of which, will rank the applications using a range of criteria based on the Trust’s strategic priorities, taking into account the expert views.
 The highest ranked applications, falling within the funding budget for the round will be recommended to the Board of Trustees for approval.

-Step 3: We are an ORCID member organisation and now require all applicants for Research project grants to provide an ORCID iD and ensure they have completed the education, employment, funding and publications (ORCID calls these “works”) sections of your ORCID profile before completing an application form on our Grants Management Portal.
+Step 3: We are an ORCID member organisation and now require all lead applicants for Research project grants to provide an ORCID iD and ensure they have completed the education, employment, funding and publications (ORCID calls these “works”) sections of your ORCID profile before completing an application form on our Grants Management Portal.
 Applicants who don’t have an ORCID iD can register for one.
 For help, check our “steps to complete in ORCID” page.

 Step 4: If you’re confident that your project meets the eligibility criteria, you can meet the deadlines and have an up-to-date ORCID profile, please now click on “Apply online”.
 You will be taken to our online Grants Management Portal, where first time users will be asked to create an account before starting the application.
 For help, check our “how to” guide and our frequently asked questions.

-We are also an National Institute for Health Research (NIHR) non-commercial Partner which means that studies carried out in the NHS are eligible for NIHR support.
+We are also a National Institute for Health Research (NIHR) non-commercial Partner which means that studies carried out in the NHS are eligible for NIHR support.
 Please see our frequently asked questions for more information.

 Check current deadlines